rdnlsmith/rdnlsmith/README.md

 # Daniel Smith `@rdnlsmith`

 Hi!
 I'm Daniel.
 I write software.
-(Mostly not on GitHub 😕)
+(Mostly not on GitHub 😕) Right now, I work as a small-team, full-stack internal corporate developer.

 ## Me as a developer